 Families of all shapes and sizes have their own hierarchies and power structures with different levels of authority.
 Typically, this is organised around a hierarchy of generations according to age status – this happens commonly between parents and children, and can also occur between siblings based on their birth order.
 For example, a younger sibling will usually be able to take orders from an older sibling in a work setting, but the reverse can be extremely stressful for both – even if the younger sibling is more competent.
 This can cause conflict.

 A father might say that he gives his 38-year-old son authority and responsibility for his personal financial decisions, but his son may view the situation differently.
 He could think that his father is actually controlling what he does by setting strict rules on the use of the wealth that he had no say in creating.
 The son might feel that he is not respected or trusted as an independent adult.
-As wealth creator, the father may feel that his son is in a position of privilege and needs to stick to the rules for his own good and to protect his father’s his legacy.
+As wealth creator, the father may feel that his son is in a position of privilege and needs to stick to the rules for his own good and to protect his legacy.

 What can you do?